Lasers for Undergraduate Labs HEXA-BEAM Laser

 PHYSICS EXPERIMENTS

-The ease of set up and use makes the HEXA-BEAM Laser a fantastic tool for a number of physics experiments.
+The ease of set-up and use makes the HEXA-BEAM Laser a fantastic tool for a number of physics experiments.
 We have conducted physics experiments and developed lab scripts that will be provided for use to lab technicians and students in the undergraduate labs together with the Hexa-Beam Laser:

-The Faraday Effect | This experiment describes the rotation of the plane of polarisation of linearly polarised light due to the presence of a magnetic field.
-As well as our lab script, this experiment has been conducted with Durham University and the description can be seen here. |
+This experiment describes the rotation of the plane of polarisation of linearly polarised light, due to a magnetic field.
+In addition to our lab script, this experiment has been conducted with Durham University.
+This experiment is ideal for undergraduate optics laboratory classes, linking to Light and Matter, and Magnetism modules.

 Factfile